Stackclash/5e-vault/5. Mechanics/Bestiary/Legendary Group/Ancient Ruby Dragon.md

 ## Regional effects

 Intelligent creatures who sleep within 12 miles of a ruby dragon's lair dream of people they know transforming into other people, of places they've been dissolving to reveal barren wastelands.

-## Is homebrew

-true